Baghi Sipahi (1936 film)

 Baghi Sipahi (Rebel Soldier) is a 1936 Hindi/Urdu film directed by A. R. Kardar.
-It was an adaptation of Cardinal Richelieu (1935) directed by Rowland V. Lee, a Twentieth Century Pictures production, which was a big success at the box-office.
+It was an adaptation of Cardinal Richelieu (1935) directed by Rowland V. Lee, a Twentieth Century Pictures production, which was a big success at the box office.
 Baghi Sipahi, a costume action drama, was produced by the East India Film Company.

 Gul Hamid played the lead, and it was cited as an "important film" for him.
-Patience Cooper, Bimla Kumari, Mazhar Khan and Lalita also played significant roles along with Gul Hamid.
+Patience Cooper, Bimla Kumari, Mazhar Khan and Lalita also played significant roles.